Mahjong: Drawing tiles

-The dealer throws three dice in the square wall and sums up the total.
+The dealer throws three dice on the square wall and sums up the total.
 Counting counter-clockwise so that the dealer is 1 (or 5, 9, 13, 17), so that south (player to the right) is 2 (or 6, 10, 14, 18), etc., a player's quarter of the wall is chosen.
 Some house rules may use only two dice but have double throws to increase randomness.
-In the case of double throws, the player of the chosen wall makes the second throw.
+In the case of double throws, the player of the selected wall makes the second throw.

-Using the same total on the dice (or the total of the two throws), the player whose wall is chosen then counts the stacks of tiles from right to left.
+Using the exact total on the dice (or the total of the two throws), the player whose wall is chosen then counts the stacks of tiles from right to left.
 (For double throws, the count may extend to the left side player's stack.)
 This determines the location where the 'deck' of tiles is cut.
 Starting from the left of the stacks counted, the dealer draws four tiles for their hand.
 Proceeding in counter-clockwise order, players take turns drawing blocks of four tiles (so that the stacks decrease clockwise) until each player (including the dealer) has 12 tiles.
-Each player then draws one last tile (top first, then bottom, then next stack etc. to make a 13-tile hand.
+Each player then draws one last tile (top first, then bottom, then following stack, etc. to make a 13-tile hand.
 The tile to be drawn is always the topmost tile left of the cut.

 While drawing the 13th piece to complete the initial hand, the dealer (E) will typically also draw a 14th piece (both highlighted in blue) to initiate the game.

 Dealing does not have to be strictly this way and may be done quite differently based on house rules.
-Tiles may flip over when being dealt and players should agree in advance on how to deal with the problem.
-Solutions include having the person who flipped the tile penalized points, shuffling the turned over piece back into the wall somehow, allowing the player to whom the tiles were dealt to take the piece or not (meaning the dealer must take it as their 14th piece), or other house rules.
+Tiles may flip over when being dealt, and players should agree in advance on how to deal with the problem.
+Solutions include having the person who flipped the tile penalized points, shuffling the turned-over piece back into the wall somehow, allowing the player to whom the tiles were dealt to take the piece or not (meaning the dealer must take it as their 14th piece), or other house rules.

-Each player now sets aside any flowers or seasons they may have drawn and takes turns to draw replacement tiles from the wall in the counter-clockwise direction from the dealer (the way this is done varies but can be as simple as first come first serve).
-In some rules, if a player gets any flowers or seasons tiles in the replacement draw, the players must wait for the next turn to draw replacement tiles.
+Each player now sets aside any flowers or seasons they may have drawn and takes turns to draw replacement tiles from the wall in the counter-clockwise direction from the dealer (the way this is done varies, but can be as simple as first-come, first-served).
+In some rules, if a player gets any flowers or season tiles in the replacement draw, the players must wait for the next turn to draw replacement tiles.

 Game play starts

-The dealer draws a piece from the wall in clockwise direction, adding it to their hand.
+The dealer draws a piece from the wall in a clockwise direction, adding it to their hand.
 Typically, this draw is performed during the initial deal to speed up play.
 If this does not complete a legal hand, the dealer then discards a piece (throwing it into the middle of the wall with no particular order in mind).